spectrum4/spectrum4/README.md

 After building using one of the methods above, the following distribution files/directories will be updated:

-  * file `/dist/spectrum128k/runtests.tzx` contains a Spectrum 128K casette
+  * Directory `src/spectrum4/dist/debug` contains a debug and release version of Spectrum +4, which logs debug messages to Mini UART, and performs a short demo on start up.
-    tape image for running the Spectrum 128K unit tests under a Spectrum 128K emulator (such as FUSE) feeding from a static random data sample
+  * Directory `src/spectrum128k/tests` contains Spectrum 128K casette tape images
-  * file `/dist/spectrum128k/runtests.wav` is the same, but for loading on a real Spectrum 128K machine (it is an audio file of the casette tape)
+    (*.tzx files) and casette tape audio samples (*.wav files) for running the Spectrum 128K unit tests under a Spectrum 128K emulator (such as FUSE or Retro Virtual Machine) or on a real Spectrum 128K machine.
-  * (for local builds only) additional files with `-cryptorandom` suffixes will be generated, which on each build, contain different cryptographically generated random data for providing additional fuzzing for test inputs
+  * Directory `/src/spectrum4/dist/release` contains a release version of Spectrum +4, without debug logging, nor a start up demo.
-  * directory `/dist/spectrum4/debug` contains a debug version of Spectrum +4, which logs debug messages to Mini UART, runs unit tests and performs a short demo on start up
+  * Directory `/src/spectrum4/targets` contains Raspberry Pi 3B kernel images
-  * directory `/dist/spectrum4/release` contains a release version of Spectrum +4, without debug logging, unit tests, nor a start up demo
+    for running unit tests, either under QEMU, or on a real Raspberry Pi.

 In order to run the debug and/or release builds of Spectrum +4 on an actual Raspbery Pi 3B, either copy the contents of the given distribution directory to